zilverline/sequent/docs/index.md

 application created in the modelling the domain guide and add a web interface for it using the Sinatra web framework.

-### 4. TODO: Finishing the webapplication
+### 4. Finishing the webapplication
+In the [finishing the web-application guide](/docs/finishing-the-web-application.html) we continue with the blog application and add form validation and let the Author's add Posts.

 ## Guides

-Next to the tutorials there is the [concept guide](/docs/concepts.html) to provide and in-depth explanation of the several concepts (like `AggregateRoot`, `Event`, `Command` etc) used in Sequent.
+Next to the tutorials there is the [Reference Guide](/docs/concepts.html) to provide and in-depth explanation of the several concepts (like `AggregateRoot`, `Event`, `Command` etc) used in Sequent.

 ## Further reading